 BibTex Citation Data :

-@article{IJRED61740, author = {Guétinsom Jean Kafando and Daniel YAMEGUEU and Sani Moussa Kadri}, title = {Methodology for the Selection and Optimal Sizing of Standalone PV / Wind Energy Systems with Battery Storage under Resource Availability Constraints}, journal = {International Journal of Renewable Energy Development}, volume = {0}, number = {0}, year = {2026}, keywords = {Standalone System, PV/Wind Systems, Battery Aging, Sizing, Optimization, Selection.}, abstract = { Access to electricity remains a major challenge in sub-Saharan Africa, particularly in rural areas where grid extension is often costly and unprofitable.
+@article{IJRED61740, author = {Guétinsom Kafando and Daniel Nguewo and Sani Kadri}, title = {Methodology for the selection and optimal sizing of standalone PV/Wind energy systems with battery storage under resource availability constraints}, journal = {International Journal of Renewable Energy Development}, volume = {15}, number = {4}, year = {2026}, keywords = {Standalone System; PV/Wind Systems; Battery Aging; Sizing; Optimization; Selection}, abstract = { Access to electricity remains a major challenge in sub-Saharan Africa, particularly in rural areas where grid extension is often costly and unviable.
 Standalone photovoltaic (PV) and/or wind power systems with battery storage represent a promising solution, yet they still face technical and economic barriers, especially related to sizing and storage costs.
-This article proposes an innovative methodology for the selection and optimal sizing of such systems, integrating a predictive battery aging model based on the analysis of real charge/discharge cycles using the Rainflow algorithm and Miner’s rule.
+This paper proposes an innovative methodology for the selection and optimal sizing of such systems, integrating a predictive battery aging model based on the analysis of real charge/discharge cycles using the Rainflow algorithm and Miner’s rule.
 The methodology relies on four main techno-economic performance indicators: the Loss of Power Supply Probability (LPSP), the Levelized Cost of Energy (LCOE), the Capacity Factor (CF) of a wind turbine, and the Weighted Index of Complementarity and Productivity (WICP).
 It accounts for available resources, the user’s hourly consumption profile, and local climatic conditions.
-The approach is applied to the case of Nagréongo, a rural area in Burkina Faso.
-Only the PV/battery system proves to be a viable option.
-In contrast, the site is unsuitable for wind energy system installation, even in a hybrid configuration, as both the capacity factor (CF) and the wind complementarity index (WICP) remain below acceptable thresholds.
-The study also reveals that optimal configurations depend heavily on the hourly consumption profile, despite identical daily energy needs.
-Finally, a comparison with the conventional intuitive method and the HOMER software shows that the proposed methodology can reduce the LCOE by more than 50% and around 20%, respectively, thanks to a better consideration of real battery aging, hourly demand variability, and system idle periods. }, doi = {10.61435/ijred.2026.61740}, url = {https://ijred.cbiore.id/index.php/ijred/article/view/61740} }
+The methodology is applied to a rural site in Nagréongo, Burkina Faso.
+The results show that only a PV/battery system is technically and economically viable, while wind and hybrid configurations are excluded due to low wind potential, as indicated by CF and WICP values below acceptable thresholds.
+Furthermore, the analysis demonstrates that the optimal system configuration strongly depends on the hourly consumption profile, even for identical daily energy demands.
+Finally, comparison with the classical intuitive sizing method and the widely used HOMER Pro software shows that the proposed approach reduces the LCOE by more than 50% and about 20%, respectively, by accurately accounting for real battery aging, demand variability, and system idle periods. }, pages = {719--738} doi = {10.61435/ijred.2026.61740}, url = {https://ijred.cbiore.id/index.php/ijred/article/view/61740} }

 Refworks Citation Data :